jasonelhaderi/pypsqueak/README.md

-# squal
+# pypSQUEAK — Python Packaged Semantic Quantum Expression Architecture
-An API for programming a quantum black box.
+A Python API for writing quantum programs in SQUEAK as well as a hybrid quantum/classical virtual machine for simulating their evalation.